 Best for Lumbar Support

 SIHOO’s M18 is a heavy-duty budget champion that weighs in at a sturdy 35 pounds.
 We recorded zero creaking or wobble from the base during our tilt tests, a common issue with sub-$200 chairs.
-The M18 utilizes a two-way adjustable lumbar pillow that targets the exact pressure points of the lower spine.
+The M18 uses a two-way adjustable lumbar pillow that targets the exact pressure points of the lower spine.
 Its breathable mesh backrest curves naturally, while the seat pan features an impressive 3.5 inches of high-density sponge.
 Our taller testers, specifically those up to 6’2″, found the adjustable headrest actually hit the nape of the neck rather than awkwardly digging into the shoulder blades.
 The class-3 gas lift supports up to 330 pounds securely.

 We appreciate the solid metal base and the surprisingly smooth PU-coated casters that glide silently over hardwood floors.
 However, the armrests only adjust for height, missing the pivot and depth functions needed for precise keyboard alignment.
 Despite the limited armrest mobility, the M18’s rock-solid build quality and thick seat cushion make it our top recommendation for remote workers sitting for eight straight hours.